-My reserach specialisms are Metaethics and Aesthetics, and selected issues in Philosophy of Language and Perception.
+My reserach specialisms are Metaethics and Aesthetics, Philosophy of Psychology and Psychiatry, and selected issues in Philosophy of Language and Perception.

-I am married to the wonderful Dr Philip Mallaband who is Head of Religious Studies at St Edwards School in Oxford.
+I am married to the wonderful Dr Philip Mallaband who is Head of Philosophy, Religious Studies and the ToK component of the IB at St Edwards School in Oxford.
 We have a Siamese cat called Paddy.
 We like travelling, contemporary opera and post-rock bands, hiking and cycling - and fresh water swimming.

 For me, one central aspect of teaching philosophy lies in its capacity to free peoples’ minds: the continuous work that it takes in deciding for yourself what is valuable and living your life in accordance with that decision.
 In practice, one of the central challenges as a teacher is to give students the opportunity to take ownership of the ideas they are offered.